Thursday June 21, 2018 - Friday June 22, 2018

 Duke's Ride, Crowthorne, Berkshire, RG45 7PU

-The Festival of Education, which runs over two days (Thursday 21 June and Friday 22 June), brings together the very best of education’s most forward thinking advocates, practitioners of change, policy makers and teachers at one of the leading forums for thought leadership, CPD and debate.
+The Festival of Education, which ran over two days (Thursday 21 June and Friday 22 June), brought together the very best of education’s most forward thinking advocates, practitioners of change, policy makers and teachers at one of the leading forums for thought leadership, CPD and debate.
 It is also an opportunity to network and discuss topics related to the world of education.

-On the first day of the festival, ‘The NFER Debates’ will bring together a range of distinguished panelists to discuss the hot topics in education – assessments, technical education, school funding and teacher retention.
+On the first day of the festival, ‘The NFER Debates’ brought together a range of distinguished panelists to discuss the hot topics in education – assessments, technical education, school funding and teacher retention.

 More information on ‘The NFER Debates’ is shown below.
-To book your tickets and find out more about the event and other session, please visit the Festival of Education website.
+To find out more about the event, please visit the Festival of Education website.

 Session 1 - Do small increases to school budgets make any difference to performance?

 Despite widespread concerns about the level of school funding, much of the academic literature has struggled to find a significant link between (moderate) changes in school expenditure and changes in pupil outcomes.
 Moreover, schools (and education systems) with similar levels of funding can achieve very different levels of pupil attainment.
 Evidence is lacking about the appropriate level of funding for schools, the scope for economies of scale (at a school or MAT level), how funding is best administered and where best to spend limited funds in order to have the greatest impact.
 At this debate, a leading panel of scholars drew their conclusions as to where the balance of evidence lies on these important issues, with particular attention to the impact of changes to school funding and social mobility in England, including the likely effects of the new National Funding Formula.

 - Professor Sandra McNally (LSE)

 - Julia Harnden (ASCL)